Workers Comp Looks To Change In A Static Industry

 - Remote video mediations

-- Elimination of all paper forms and files – the true paperless office
+- Elimination of all paper forms and files – the truly paperless office

 - Hacking of WC data – some insurance claims systems are very vulnerable